JavaScript Variables

 Variables in JavaScript

-Earlier JavaScript was a scripting language, but now its a general purpose programming language with Runtime or JIT Compilation, but still variables are loosely typed.
+Earlier JavaScript was a scripting language, but now it's a general-purpose programming language with Runtime or JIT Compilation, but still variables are loosely typed.

-means a variable named x is initialized.
+For example, var x means a variable named x is initialized.

-To assign a value in variable, =
+To assign a value to a variable, = (assignment operator) is used, followed by the value.

-How to declare variables in JavaScript
+How to Declare Variables in JavaScript

 <script>